Restore Your Bite, Improve Function

 After healing, the abutment and custom crown are placed to complete the restoration.

-In most cases, you will not be left without teeth after dental implant placement.
+In many cases, patients may not be left without teeth after dental implant placement.
 Temporary missing teeth options are often available to maintain your appearance and function while the implant site heals.
 Here are some ways your smile can be maintained during treatment:

 • Temporary partial dentures: